Essex International Scout Jamboree, Essex

 The Event Organisers as you can imagine were meticulous to the nth degree and certainly made the project as easy as they could for us.
 The ground design of the event was also extremely interesting with the whole area depicting the earth and divided into different zones.
 The centre zone known as the Artic Circle played host to the centre stage where most of the larger activities took place including the opening and closing ceremonies whilst the adjacent Greenwich zone contained the food and entertainment areas.

-Some 21 months after the initial contact with Danco, our site teams arrived at the deserted fields in Essex to prepare the strucures for the event.
-Each team set up their accomodation trailers and started the build making the most of the great weather and sunny evenings.
+Some 21 months after the initial contact with Danco, our site teams arrived at the deserted fields in Essex to prepare the structures for the event.
+Each team set up their accommodation trailers and started the build making the most of the great weather and sunny evenings.

 On the 18th August the Jamboree officially got under way with over 9,500 Scouts, Guides and organisers from over 36 nations being represented.
 It truly was an International event, the largest of it’s kind in the U.K. and one that we are very proud to have been involved with.